-- Contact Kelly for coolers and trainers kit

-- Injury protocol you must inform Kelly Hatzmann of every injury and tell your athletes that they must tell you first if they were injured.

-- AED in gym lobby, on trainer's cart and in field house

 - a.
-Emergency call list (to athletic office by end of first week)

-- \You must notify Office and trainer about:

-- change practice schedule

-- injury

-- if you additional training room supplies

-- anything is out of the ordinary

-- follow up phone call to parent that night

-- b.
-Facility maintenance and set up

-- c.
+Contact Kelly Hatzmann for coolers and medical kit - b.
+Injury protocol: you must inform Kelly Hatzmann of every injury and tell your athletes that they must tell you first if they were injured. - c.
+AED's are located: in the gym lobby, on the trainer's cart and in the fieldhouse - d.
+Emergency call list (to athletic office by end of first week) - e.
+You must notify the athletic office and the trainer about: - change in practice schedule - injury - if you need additional medical supplies - anything that seems out of the ordinary - follow up phone calls to parents regarding injury or concerns - f.
+Facility maintenance and set up - g.
 Kelly Hatzmann will be scheduling ImPACT testing for 9th graders and other students.
-You must follow through with notifying the students
+You must follow through with notifying the students and make sure they are tested h.

-- d.
 Emergency Athletic Plan Review